8 Minutes Of Reading

 What Happens Next

-UCP is early, but it is already concrete enough to prepare for.
 The foundation is simple: publish a UCP manifest at /.well-known/ucp so agents can discover your capabilities.

 From there, checkout becomes a session-based flow that an agent can create and update.
-The practical takeaway for merchants is to make product data reliable, make checkout accessible programmatically, and make order and conversion signals robust.

 The shift from browsing-based shopping to conversation-based shopping is coming.
 UCP is one of the strongest early attempts to make that shift work across platforms and providers.
-Even if the ecosystem evolves beyond one standard, the direction is clear.
-Shopping is becoming agent-driven.
+Even if the ecosystem evolves beyond one standard, the direction is clear: shopping is becoming agent-driven.

 Frequently Asked Questions